Yoga for Depression

 Kriya Yoga

-is closely related to Kundalini Yoga, Raja Yoga, and Tantric Yoga.
+Kriya Yoga is closely related to Kundalini Yoga, Raja Yoga, and Tantric Yoga.
 It is a powerful system of meditation, utilizing concentration, visualization, mantra (inner sound), and devotion.
 Another important aspect of this meditation is the controlled use of the breath (pranayama) in order to generate a balanced flow of Life Energy (prana and apana) within the spinal column.
 Kriya Yoga generates intense energy, heightening awareness, sharpening perception, dissolving stress and anxiety, and is an excellent yoga for depression.
 It is a simple but powerful technique, dating back thousands of years, and is an unbroken lineage associated with countless historical figures of great spiritual stature.
+Kriya Yoga should only be practiced under the guidance of a trained teacher.

 Other Types of Yoga

 Referred to from various sources as Sun Gazing, solar healing, solargazing, sun staring, Sun Yoga, and Surya Yoga.
 Always follow a trusted guide, or well established technique for looking at the sun with open eyes.
-Doing this recklessly - especially during mid-day, can be potentially damaging to your eyes.
-Done in the proper way, Sun Gazing can be a powerful technique of Yoga for depression and overall health.The traditional Surya Yoga practice as by Yogiraj Siddhanath, is a powerful technique of rejuvenation and stress-release, that purifies the body, purges negative emotion, and produces a feeling of strength, calmness, and positive energy.
+I do not recommend this practice on your own.
+Doing this recklessly and without guidance, especially during mid-day, can be potentially damaging to your eyes.
+Some sources claim that Sun Gazing can be a powerful technique of Yoga for depression and overall health and vitality.

 Pranayama (Life-Force Control) for Depression, Anxiety, and Stress Reduction